 Vaginal estrogen

-Vaginal estrogen treatments supply low, local levels of synthetic estrogen.
+Vaginal estrogen therapy supplies a local, low dose of synthetic estrogen.
 They can come in the form of vaginal suppositories, vaginal creams, or vaginal rings.
-You typically start by applying vaginal estrogen every day for two weeks then transition to twice weekly, but it can sometimes take a few months to see results.
+You typically start by applying vaginal estrogen every day for a few weeks then transition to twice weekly, but it can sometimes take a few months to see results.

 Vaginal estrogen causes fewer side effects than HRT because it only releases estrogen locally to the vaginal tissue, as opposed to your systemic circulation (aka your whole body).